Today, the Yellow Pages Association launched its new phone book opt-out website, Yellowpagesoptout.com.

 “We’ve been working on [the new website] since October, and from my own personal perspective, coordinating hasn’t been the easiest thing in the world,” says Norton.
 “But there has been a lot of momentum and unity in the industry.
 I think there is a general concensus that this is just the right thing to do.”

-Amanda Wills is the Managing Editor of Earth911.
+Amanda Wills was a previous managing editor of Earth911.
 You can follow her on Twitter @AmandaWills.

 Seattle Passes Nation’s First Phone Book Opt-Out Law